 ADA Hand Dryers and Excel Dryer

-Excel Dryer is committed to ensuring ADA adherence through innovative technology as the manufacturer of the original, high-speed, energy-efficient, and now EPD Certified XLERATOR® Hand Dryer.
-We developed the first ADA compliant recess kit for a high-speed, energy-efficient hand dryer, an accessory that instantly makes any XLERATOR an ADA hand dryer.
-We then created our XChanger® Combo Kit for retrofitting paper towel dispensers to the XLERATOR Hand Dryer.
-This combo kit allows for a seamless switch without causing any damage to the existing space or wall.
+To make it ADA compliant, we developed the first-ever ADA recess kit for a high-speed, energy-efficient hand dryer.
+This accessory allows any XLERATOR to instantly become an ADA hand dryer, catering to users with diverse needs.
+Additionally, we introduced the XChanger Combo Kit, enabling smooth retrofitting of paper towel dispensers to the XLERATOR Hand Dryer.
+This kit offers a seamless switch without causing damage to the existing space or wall, making the transition hassle-free.